FactoryFix logo

 What Copilot Considers

-Copilot places the heaviest weight on what candidates have done in the last 5 years.
-Just like an experienced hiring manager, it knows that recent, relevant experience is the best predictor of success.
+Copilot places the heaviest weight on what candidates have done in the last approximately 5 years.
+Recent, relevant experience is often the best predictor of success.
 For example, when evaluating a maintenance technician candidate, Copilot will value their current experience troubleshooting Allen-Bradley PLCs more heavily than similar work they did 8 years ago.

 Technical Skills & Knowledge